Hi! Please enjoy my portfolio! -Steven Updated 1/30/2026

 1.The player does not know where Slenderman may appear (adds suspense)

-2.The player is now in danger/must be aware of the Slenderman, as he damages health
+2.The player is now in danger/must be aware of the Slenderman, as he damages player health

-3.Slenderman eventually becomes noticeably insanely strong and crushes the player in one shot.
-(Adds urgency to the mission)
+3.Slenderman becomes increasingly stronger, eventually to the point of beating the player in one teleport.
+(Adds a very noticeable urgency to the mission)

-Simple and effective - one of my favorites, a flashlight that actually helps you see more
+Simple and effective mechanic- A flashlight that actually helps you see more (View on PC for best results)

 "Low" Mode